-Also, there will be corpse runs; if you die in the wild, your gear will remain on your corpse and it will be up to you (and your friends) to work your way back to where your corpse remains to recover your gear and continue your adventure.
+Also, there will be corpse runs; if you fall in the wild, your gear will remain in the field and it will be up to you (and your friends) to work your way back to where your remains are located to recover your gear and continue your adventure.

 What is the story of the game?

 The Saga of Lucimia is based on a four-book series drafted by T.W.
 Anderson in 2008, which in turn was based on a D&D campaign world he created in the late 90s and enhanced and DMed for more than a decade.
-You can read more about the creation of the game lore here, as well as read the chapters in the Story So Far section of the site.
+You can read more about the game lore here, as well as read selected chapters in the Story So Far section of the site.

-The Saga of Lucimia features a skill-based leveling and adventuring system.
-Players have the option to choose their own combination of skills at character creation, thus creating a completely unique, class-less character based upon the concept they choose to pursue.
-However, we also have dozens of traditional “classes” laid out based on a combination of various skills, allowing players to choose from familiar archetypes should they desire (such as Ranger, Monk, Thief, Warrior and beyond).
+The Saga of Lucimia features an ability-based adventuring system.
+Players have the option to choose their own combination of Masteries and associated abilities at character creation (as well as uncover more throughout exploring the world around them), thus creating a completely unique, class-less character based upon the concept they choose to pursue.

 Will there be PVP?